DanTenebris/15.-Project-Calculator/README.md

 # The Odin Project
-## Project: Etch-a-Sketch.
+## Project: Calculator.
 This is a browser version of a calculator from The Odin Project [curriculum](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/calculator).
 ### [Live preview](https://dantenebris.github.io/).
 ## Outcome of this project:
 - Deepened knowledge of DOM and its manipulation.
-- Raised comprehension of JS and RegExp.
+- Raised comprehension of JS, especially Event Listeners and RegExp.
 - Improved CSS understanding and usage.